 Diverse – My diverse background and experiences have provided me with opportunities to reach students in a variety of ways.
 Working with local, Indigenous, and international students encourages me to welcome their perspectives, and also provide diverse and equitable learning experiences.
 I am inclusive in my teaching by encouraging students from all backgrounds, abilities, and experiences to enhance my courses with their expertise.
 I believe that intersectionality is an asset to bring all voices and ideas forward in all types of learning settings.
 I also believe that students learn best when they can engage with learning through a variety of pedagogical methods.
 I lecture, facilitate discussions, and allow my students to lecture and facilitate discussions, while also providing a large variety of hands-on experiences through multiple in-class activities.

 Inspirational – When I teach, it is my chance to share my knowledge and enthusiasm for leadership and learning.
 I develop a strong rapport with my students through active listening, humour, support, and actions that improve the learning environment.
 I am very passionate about education and want my students to become passionate as well.
 I encourage them to become designers of their own education.
 By giving students an opportunity to share their pre-existing knowledge and beliefs, it improves their practice on the road to becoming professionals in their field.
 All learners are welcomed into my learning environment.
 I am extremely supportive of my students, including those requiring academic and/or social support.

-Experiential – I believe that students learn best when they get hands-on experiences.
-Hands-on experiences can include small or large group discussions, creating or producing something through prototyping (i.e., app development), and teaching other students a variety of skills or ideas.
+Experiential – I believe that students learn best when they are provided hands-on experiences.
+Hands-on experiences can include small or large group discussions, creating or producing something through prototyping, and teaching other students a variety of skills or ideas.
 Through formal and informal feedback, I know that my students highly value the hands-on experiences.
-My lessons are often interactive (and often with digital media resources).
-I am a hands-on instructor who is available to my students, providing consistent feedback (both oral and written) to push my students to the next level.
+My lessons are interactive.
+I am a hands-on instructor who is available to my students, providing consistent feedback, both oral and written, to push my students to the next level.